German WWII Mauser 98K

 All metal with real wood stock FIRING version

 Made in the late 1970's and 1980's.
-In good condition as you can see from photos above.
-Just a few minor handling scuff marks.
-Appears to have had little firing use.
+In very good condition.
+Appears to have had little to none firing use.
 Note carrier bolt is in excellent condition.
 All works great! - Scope option available, please see below.

-Includes: Copy of original instructions, carry sling, 5x CMC 7.92mm Firing cartridges in very good condition / appears unfired.
+Includes: Original box, Copy of original instructions, leather carry sling, 5x CMC 7.92mm Firing cartridges in very good condition / appears unfired.
 Cartridges take 1x 5mm PFC primer cap (not included).
 1x Stripper clip.
-No original box.

 Operates just like the real thing, working 3 position safety (winged safety lever works like the real thing), adjustable sight, rotating sliding bolt.
 Load the five metal 7.92mm firing cartridges into integral box magazine, cycle the bolt to load first round into the breach pull trigger detonates the primer/cap (vents smoke out the barrel), pull bolt back, eject `spent` cartridge, push rotating bolt forward and load next round into the breach and so on.